fredericowu/heroku-flask-telegram/README.md

 heroku scale web=1

-# to see the output screen
+# to see the log screen
 heroku logs --tail

 ```